piyushkumbhare/wonderwall/README.md

 # Wonderwall
-This is a horrible wallpaper engine... but the name is wonderful (credits to LasagnaLord)
+This is an alright wallpaper engine... but the name is wonderful (credits to LasagnaLord)

 ## Installation